alicevillar/sfa_api/README.md

 ## 2.1.
 Monolithic Architecture

 > :small_blue_diamond: Design based on a monolithic architecture, using MVC (Model-View-Controller) pattern.
 The images are taken from a local database.
 Here a small NASA dataset of images is used (365 pictures).
-To create this dataset we used APOD.
+To create this dataset we consumed APOD through [insomnia](https://insomnia.rest/).

 * [Monolithic Architecture - High level system design (HLD) diagram](https://github.com/alicevillar/sfa_api/blob/main/readme_img/monolithic_architecture.pdf)

 ## 2.2.
 Microservice Architecture

-> :small_orange_diamond: Design based on a microservice architecture.
-The SFA-API is connected to a NASA Open API called Astronomy Picture Of The Day (APOD), which returns the picture of the day.
-For this, we have to sign up for a NASA developer key.
+> :small_orange_diamond: Design based on a microservice architecture, using MVC (Model-View-Controller) pattern.
+SFA-API is connected to a NASA Open API APOD, which returns the picture of the day.
+For this, we had to sign up for a NASA developer key, which you find [here](https://api.nasa.gov/).

 * [Microsservice Architecture - High level system design (HLD) diagram](https://github.com/alicevillar/sfa_api/blob/main/readme_img/microservice_architecture.pdf)